stefanov-sm/Postgresql-rotated-error-log-as-a-table/README.md

 # Postgresql rotated error log as a view
-Access Postgresql rotated error log files as a single view
+Access Postgresql rotated error log files as a single view.
+This would allow to use the full power of SQL to examine the log.

 ### Setup steps:
 - **Enable error log rotation on a day-of-week basis.
 Edit `postgresql.conf` file with the values below and restart postgresql sevice**